-The 2021/22 (Draft) IDP was tabled to portfolio committee where the Mayoral committee and Council adopted it during the month of March 2021.
+The 2021/22 (Draft) IDP was tabled to EXCO where the Mayoral committee and Council adopted it during the month 0n 31st March 2021 with Council Resolution: A13/31/03/2021.
 After the adoption of the draft document, the Municipality started with the advertising process of the Public Participation and also the publication of draft document on the Municipal Website, Local News Papers as well as the Local Radio Stations for comments for 21 days for the public to comment.